swch/slate/source/includes/_rest.md

-created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on cuid | string | External unique ID for cardholder--can be account_id, email address, phone number, etc.  A random number will be gnenerated if not provided.
+created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on cuid | string | External unique ID for cardholder--can be account_id, email address, phone number, etc.  A random number will be gnenerated if not provided. source | object | Information that identifies how the cardholder was acquired.
+Parameters supported are type, category, device and sub_category.

 NOTE: All foreign key parameters (fk) can be [hydrated](#hydration) and support [cascading delete](#cascading-delete).